Root Canal Therapy

 Root Canal Therapy Procedure

 Once we have determined that Root Canal Therapy is needed, the first step is ensuring your comfort.
-Langtree Dental Associates will administer a local anesthetic to numb the tooth, if the pain is severe, we can discuss other sedation methods including nitrous oxide to ease the discomfort.
+Parkway Dentistry at Langtree will administer a local anesthetic to numb the tooth, if the pain is severe, we can discuss other sedation methods including nitrous oxide to ease the discomfort.
 Once the patient is comfortable, we will begin.

 To gain access to the pulp, we use a specialized drill to open the space.
 This part of the procedure is not painful in itself, but it exposes the infection that is already present and can be sometimes noted by the patient.
 We will then remove the infected material and any diseased portion of the root.
 We also remove the pulp, nerves and other tissue.
 It is okay to remove this material as it was needed to develop the tooth but no longer is needed once the tooth is grown.
 The area is cleaned using irrigation and an antimicrobial solution, this will reduce the likelihood of infection developing again if any material was missed.
 The root area contains tiny chambers that shoot off the main chamber and we want to stop any bacteria that may be lurking in those tiny chambers.